AryamanReddi99/Creature-Forest/README.md

 ## Theory

-Consider Game Theory's most widely used game: the Prisoner's Dilemma.
+Consider Game Theory's most widely known game: the Prisoner's Dilemma.
 The problem outlines a scenario where defection by both parties is a Nash Equilibirum - a stable state of the system whereby no agent can improve their score with a unilateral change of strategy.
 That payoff grid typically looks like this:

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/PD.png" width="300">